 Popular Co Down cafe closing its doors following ‘one crisis after another’

-A popular Co Down cafe will close its doors for the final time next week after citing going through “one crisis after another” over the last few years.
+A popular Co Down cafe will close its doors for the final time next week, saying it has battled “one crisis after another”.

-Offering what it describes as Dutch-inspired cuisine, Lekker Kitchen Cafe in Greyabbey said it is with “heavy hearts” they have made the decision to close the establishment.
+Offering what it describes as Dutch-inspired cuisine, Lekker Kitchen Cafe in Greyabbey said it is with “heavy hearts” they were shutting down.

 The cafe said price rises and stock issues caused by Brexit, the pandemic and the war in Ukraine all meant the last 18 months have become “increasingly difficult”.

-“As you know, the last few years have been difficult for everyone; one crisis after another, Brexit, a war in a major crop producing country and a global pandemic,” they wrote on social media.
+“As you know, the last few years have been difficult for everyone; one crisis after another, Brexit, a war in a major crop producing country and a global pandemic,” they said.

 “The resultant effects have been huge price increases for nearly all everyday essentials, non-availability or limited stock/supply issues.